chaytonmin/DeepMVS/README.md

 ## Usage

-## Note: the existing code is just OpenMVS !!!
+## Note: We use the depth2dmap.py function to convert the output of MVSNets into the format of OpenMVS !!!

 Run
 ```